-- Know About the Human Development and Psychology Want Ads and PRO (powered by Handshake): Interested in doing a research or teaching assistantship and want to know what is available.
+Know About the Human Development and Psychology Want Ads and Handshake (through Career Services): Interested in doing a research or teaching assistantship and want to know what is available?
 Psychology faculty often post information about research assistantships, teaching assistantships, and internships on the Human Development and Psychology Want Ads.
-Additionally, many community internships are posted on PRO (Phoenix Recruitment Online) through UWGB Career Services (check out this video on PRO).
+Additionally, many community internships are posted on Handshake through UWGB Career Services (check out this video on PRO).
 Make sure to check there too.

-- Meet With Your Advisor: All these tips are good… but, honestly, if you really want to crush registration, you should meet with your advisor.
-He or she is the best person to talk you through registration, career advising, and help you make sure you are on track to graduate.
-You can find your advisor’s name through SIS (see above) and you can find his or her officer hours right here.
+Visit the Student Success Center: All these tips are good… but, honestly, if you really want to crush registration, you should meet with a peer advisor from the Psychology and Human Development Student Success Center.
+He or she is the best person to talk you through registration, and help you make sure you are on track to graduate.
+You can schedule an appointment with the center at their website.